 - A bank account in France is mandatory.
 CAF will not process bank transfers outside of France.

-You will find below 3 guides in English which will guide you.
-Pick up the one for your accommodation.
+You will find below a process which will guide you.

 Information about the housing tax